 Proposals are free for current DAC Members. $10.00 Proposal Processing Fee for Non-Members

-Deadline to apply is May 20, 2018 for the 2019 season.
+Deadline to apply is May 20, 2018 for the 2019 and 2020 seasons.
 Submissions will be reviewed by the DAC Exhibits Committee and Exhibits Director by the end of May and notifications will be sent on or before July 1, 2018.

 The Durango Arts Center's Exhibits Program believes the open call for proposals is integral to the full creative development of our community.
 Exhibits will be selected to support the growth of ideas and interests of local artists at all stages of their career by providing exhibition opportunities.
 We are also interested in fostering our local arts community by presenting interesting contemporary artwork from out of the area to continually bring new creative ideas, concepts, and methods to our local artists and arts advocates.

 DAC is a multi-faceted hub for community arts that hosts and promotes contemporary visual and performing arts, arts education, dynamics exhibits, an active Docent program and the annual Durango Autumn Arts Festival.
 Over the years, DAC has built its reputation as a local arts industry leader and has been working diligently to ensure that the arts continue to thrive in the Four Corners region and beyond.

 The Durango Arts Center enriches the community through innovative visual and performing art, and arts education.
 DAC advances appreciation and participation in the arts as a cultural leader in the region.

 The Durango Arts Center strives to be a cultural destination and a creative catalyst, inspiring our community through engagement in the arts.